Minnesota Vixen

 The Minnesota Vixen is a professional women's football team based in the Twin Cities.
-The team has been known as the Minnesota Vixens and Minneapolis Vixens prior to being known as the Vixen (note lack of "s").
+The team has been known as the Minnesota Vixens and Minneapolis Vixens prior to being known as the Vixen (singular).

 Established in 1999, the Vixen are the longest continuously operating women's American football team in the nation.
 The team plays full contact, tackle football following NCAA rules.
-The season is from April to June each year with playoffs in July.

-In 2014, the Vixen's record was 6-2 with an invite to the inaugural Legacy Bowl in South Carolina.
+In 2014, the Vixen's record was 6–2 with an invite to the inaugural Legacy Bowl in South Carolina.
 In 2016, the team went undefeated in the regular season winning the IWFL Midwest Division.
 They then faced the New York Shark for the IWFL Eastern Conference Championship, winning in double overtime and appeared in the IWFL World Championship Game in South Carolina against the Utah Falconz.
 In 2017, the Vixen changed leagues and joined the Women's Football Alliance (WFA) where they continue to compete on a national level.
-Since joinging the WFA the Vixen have appeared in 3 national championship games, 2018, 2021 and 2022.
+Since joining the WFA the Vixen have appeared in 3 national championship games, 2018, 2021 and 2022.

 Since 2015, the Vixen have partnered with Town Square Television to have all Minnesota Vixen home games televised live along with live web streaming.
 In 2019, the Vixen were the first women's team to offer live broadcast of all regular season games including both home and away via Town Square Television.

 Laura Brown is the current owner of the Vixen and has run team operations with James Brown since 2014.
-Laura Brown was named to the WFA's Owner's Board in October, 2018.
+Laura Brown was named to the WFA's Owners Board in October 2018.

 History

 1999 Barnstorming Tour

-Vixen history dates back to 1999, when businessmen Carter Turner and Terry Sullivan decided to explore the feasibility of a professional women's football league by gathering together top female athletes from across the United States and dividing them into two teams for a nationwide series of exhibition game.
+In 1999, businessmen Carter Turner and Terry Sullivan decided to explore the feasibility of a professional women's football league by gathering together top female athletes from across the United States and dividing them into two teams for a nationwide series of exhibition games.
 More than 100 women attended tryouts.
 The teams were named the Minnesota Vixens and the Lake Michigan Minx, and the "No Limits" Barnstorming Tour featured six games in such locations as Miami, Chicago, and New York.
-The final exhibition game was played at the Hubert H. Humphrey Metrodome in Minneapolis (known worldwide as home to the National Football League's Minnesota Vikings).
-While the Vixens lost the game by a score of 30-27, the tour's success inspired the expansion of the Women's Professional Football League to 11 teams in 2000.
+The final exhibition game was played at the Hubert H. Humphrey Metrodome in Minneapolis, which the Vixens lost by a score of 30–27.